andrejcremoznik/devbox/README.md

 ### What does it do

-1. Installs `openssh wget nginx nodejs git php-fpm php-gd php-intl rsync screen bash-completion`
+1. Installs `openssh nginx nodejs git php-fpm php-gd php-intl rsync bash-completion`
 2. Creates user `dev` and adds it to `sudoers`
 3. Installs Composer as `composer` and WP-CLI as `wp` for user `dev`
 4. Configures `.bashrc` and `.npmrc` for user `dev`